XiancaiTian/JobStreet.com-Web-Crawler/README.md

 	pip install pandas

 ### Running the crawler

-1) Download the jobstreet_crawler.py file from the repo.
+1) Download jobstreet_crawler.py file from the repo.

-2) Change the **key_words** parameters to a list of job roles you want to crawl
+2) Change the **key_words** parameters to a list of job roles you want to crawl, e.g., key_words = ['data scientist', 'java developer']

-3) Execute the following in the terminal, and a .csv file will be generated for each key word:
+3) Run the following in terminal, and a .csv file with crawled data will be generated for each key word:

-python3 jobstreet_crawler.py
+python jobstreet_crawler.py

-* runnning this crawler doesn't require any of your jobstreet.com account information
+* runnning this script doesn't need any of your jobstreet.com account information